-Depending on the leanings of the translators, several modern versions read Reuel in Numbers 2:14 (Young, JSP1917, ASV, KJV, Darby) while others stick to Deuel (NAS, NIV).
+Depending on the leanings of the translators, several modern versions read Reuel in Numbers 2:14 (Young, JSP, ASV, KJV, Darby) while others stick to Deuel (NAS, NIV).
 Here at Abarim Publications we don't put much stock in the sleepy scribe theory but since the source texts aren't in agreement we feel it must remain unclear where the error lies, or even whether there is an error in the first place.

 🔼Etymology of the name Deuel

-The name Deuel consists of two elements, the final one being אל (El), either the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:
+The name Deuel consists of two elements, the final one being אל ('el), either the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God: